 How We Do It

 We bring communities together and work in a strengths-based approach for a positive impact on wellbeing.
 We work within the Social Model of Disability, believe in the dignity of risk and facilitate programs that are not based on respite or therapy but have a firm focus on the arts to enable and build capacity.
 Our programs are facilitated by Sydney's most exciting contemporary practitioners, who possess the insight and competency to challenge and inspire our community to work in expansive new ways.
 They are supported by Social Workers.
 They can provide personal support and connect people with other services in the community where needed.

-Professional and Collaborative Artists work together to explore social themes from an art base – we do not ask people to go into typecasting or to tell their personal stories of trauma to inform the depth of the work we produce.
+Professional and Collaborative Artists work together to explore social themes from an art base we do not ask people to go into typecasting or to tell their personal stories of trauma to inform the depth of the work we produce.
 We are diligent about the avoidance of rehashing, retelling or re-traumatisation.
 All Milk Crate Theatre programs are designed in line with our Theory of Change.
-We utilise a Social Impact Measurement framework to measure our programs' impact across a number of domains of overall wellbeing.
+We utilise a Social Impact Measurement Framework, based on our Theory of Change to measure our programs' impact across a number of domains of overall wellbeing.